 You might find that your partner is going overboard in pampering his kids by taking them to expensive restaurants and buying them whatever they ask for.
 He does this usually out of guilt that he broke up the family.
 On the other hand, you want to see more discipline in the house.
 At times like this, you will find yourself dealing with a spoiled stepchild and his tantrums.
 He could start resenting you as well.
-To avoid such situations you need to have a talk with your partner and come to a consensus about how to behave with the kids.
+To avoid such situations, you need to have a talk with your partner and come to a consensus about how to behave with the kids.

 It could be that both of you have kids of your own.
 In such cases, you have to be very cautious that you are not favouring your children over your stepchildren.
-Children understand when favouritism is happening and if they feel so then they tend to make the home environment very chaotic with their mood swings.
+Children understand when favouritism is happening, and if they feel so, then they tend to make the home environment very chaotic with their mood swings.

 3. Kids don’t get along

 Just because you love your new partner, it does not mean that your kids and his kids will also love each other and exhibit sibling bonding.
 Many times the children don’t get along.
-This cannot be resolved in a day.
+It cannot be resolved in a day.
 One way to work on it is by making the kids be with each other even before you tie the knot so that they get used to each other.

 4. You don’t have time for kids

 Marriage with step kids means that you cannot just spend time with each other – you need to be attentive to the kids as well.
 You cannot forget that the children have gone through the trauma of seeing the parents separating and also a new parent in the house.
-This can adversely affect them and can come out in the form of tantrums.
+It can adversely affect them and can come out in the form of tantrums.
 So, you need to find time for the children.

 5. The ‘ex’ poisons their mind

 The ex-wife or ex-husband can create problems by making stepchildren pick sides.
 Parents must handle the situation maturely.
 If they see their parents and respective spouses treat one another with courtesy, it is but natural that children will tread the same path.